Anxiety in kids and teens does not always look the same as it does in adults.

 School Refusal or Avoidance

-School-related anxiety is extremely common and may look like:
+School-related anxiety is very common and may look like:

-If school becomes a daily battle, anxiety may be driving the resistance.
+If school becomes a daily battle, anxiety may be part of what is driving the resistance.

 Withdrawing From Friends or Activities